sbweins/l3-v2-build-podcast-generator/readme.md

 [Technical Specification Document](./spec.md) - understand the technical requirements and constraints

-[User Flow Chart](user-flow.md) - understand the user flow and how the application will work
+[User Flow Chart](user-flow.md) - understand the user flow and how the application can work